ifding/DLKD/README.md

 ## Installation

-This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-But it should be runnable with recent PyTorch versions >=0.4.0
+This repo was tested with Python 3.6.10, PyTorch 1.6.0.
+It should be runnable with recent PyTorch versions >=1.0.0

 ## Running